This page outlines the Equality Act 2010 rules covering GCSEs, A-levels and the like.

 Example: Assessing ‘fluency’

-If ‘fluency’ is a skill being assessed, that would be unlawful if it amounts to direct discrimination.
-Otherwise it would be subject to the objective justification test and reasonable adjustment duty as discussed below.
+If ‘fluency’ is a skill being assessed, that will be unlawful if it amounts to direct discrimination.
+Otherwise it will be subject to the objective justification test and reasonable adjustment duty as discussed below.

 Example: Assessing oral persuasiveness

 If oral persuasiveness is being assessed, there would be questions of 1. whether assessing it is proportionate (under the ‘objective justification’ test) and 2. whether what is being assessed should reasonably be adjusted.
 (These questions are technically separate, but a court may view them as very similar.)

 Assuming it is justified/reasonable to assess ‘persuasiveness’, there would be the question whether it is justified/reasonable to insist that the assessment must be of ‘oral’ skills – ie. that speech (or speech only) be used.

 Importantly, the same issues would also arise on any more detailed criteria being used to assess oral persuasiveness.

 What competence standards are being assessed (as opposed to just how they are assessed) could be challenged as being unlawful ‘indirect discrimination’ or ‘discrimination arising from disability’ (above Duties on exam boards).
 The exam board would have a defence if it can show objective justification, ie that the provision etc is a proportionate means of achieving a legitimate aim.
 It would be important whether the aim can be achieved in a less discriminatory way.
 Also exclusionary effects on disabled pupils would be part of a balancing exercise.